OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     Prior to version 2.0.0, creating conceptschemes and providers required manual interventions and writing a little bit of code.
 This has changes significantly.
-    If you have an older installation, please make sure to read the docs before upgrading.
+    If you have an older installation, please make sure to read `upgrading_providers`_ before upgrading.

 Adding a new provider through the UI ....................................